fetch-auto/node-config-cryptex/README.md

     ```
 4. Create a cryptex config as documented [here](https://github.com/TomFrost/Cryptex/blob/master/README.md#5-save-your-secrets).
 The name of your deployment environments ex: `dev, prd` should match the deployment environments used in your node-config configuration files.  *NOTE: don't put your secrets in the secrets section of the cryptext config.
 We'll put these inline with the rest of your config*
 5. Encrypt a secret -
     If you installed node-config-cryptex globally, you'll have a CLI tool that can encrypt and decrypt your keys according to your `cryptex.json`.
 If you want to get a value for a specific environment use the `-e` option.
-Otherwise you'll get a value for every environment specified in your cryptex.json
+Otherwise you'll get a value for every environment specified in your cryptex.json.

+    The encrypted values will have the prefix `CRYPT:`.
+You'll want to copy and paste the whole thing including the prefix into your config.

     ```
     $ ncc encrypt -e prd mypassword
-    Q+JfrQS5DtSjqWHu1oO4HqctA2hVw4VhaDQfBCuvO8U=
+    CRYPT:Q+JfrQS5DtSjqWHu1oO4HqctA2hVw4VhaDQfBCuvO8U=
     ```

     Run `ncc --help` for more information.

-6. Add the encrypted value into your config file with the prefix `CRYPT:` ex:
+6. Add the encrypted value into your config file ex:
     ```yml
     db:
         user: db_user